Generalized Additive Models

 Example of Growing Number of Knots

 This will eventually overfit your data.
-However, the algorithm then works backwards to “prune” (or remove) the knots that do not contribute significantly to out of same accuracy.
+However, the algorithm then works backwards to “prune” (or remove) the knots that do not contribute significantly to out of sample accuracy.
 This out of sample accuracy calculation is performed by using the generalized cross-validation (GCV) procedure - a computational short-cut for leave-one-out cross-validation.
 The algorithm does this for all of the variables in the data set and combines the outcomes together.

 The actual MARS algorithm is trademarked by Salford Systems, so instead the common implementation in most softwares is enhanced adaptive regression through hinges - called EARTH.